ahaliassos/LipForensics/README.md

-    The corresponding computed landmarks for each frame should be placed in `.npy` format in the directories defined by replacing `images` with `landmarks` above (e.g. `data/datasets/Forensics/RealFF/c23/landmarks`).
+    The corresponding computed landmarks for each frame should be placed in `.npy` format in the directories defined by replacing `images` with `landmarks` above (e.g. for video "000", the `.npy` files for each frame should be placed in `data/datasets/Forensics/RealFF/c23/landmarks/000`).
 5. To crop the mouth region from each frame for all datasets, run
-    ```
+    ```bash
    python preprocessing/crop_mouths.py --dataset all
     ```
-    This will write the mouth images to the corresponding `cropped_mouths` directory.
+    This will write the mouth images into the corresponding `cropped_mouths` directory.

 ## Evaluate
 * Cross-dataset generalisation (Table 2 in paper):